solus-project/tooling-central/README.rst

 relicense the resulting binary when using cgo, i.e. linking to the GPL-3.0 readline.

+Please ensure your repository includes a ``LICENSE`` file, and that all source files clearly indicate both copyright and license choice.
+Please use **short form** standard license headers.
+It is not necessary to include the full terms in a header.

+For sample files, tutorials, demos, etc, it is advisable to place them under the MIT license, to remove constraints from developers who may be reusing your code in their work.

 **DISCLAIMER**: I Am Not A Lawyer, And Likely Neither Are You.
 Always ensure you are license compliant when linking or importing!